How Robotic Process Automation Is Transforming Financial Services

 Ready-Made RPA Solutions

-There are a number of ready-made RPA solutions.
-These do not need RPA developers to implement; most are designed to be simple enough that any user who’s familiar with how the process that’s being automated works can apply them.
+There are a number of ready-made solutions for robotic process automation in finance.
+These do not reuire RPA developers to implement; most are designed to be simple enough that any user who’s familiar with how the process that’s being automated works can apply them.
 No additional coding is required.
 The benefits of a ready-made RPA solution include:

 However, there are some drawbacks to using off-the-shelf RPA solutions.
 For example, their limited functionality may mean that some businesses need multiple RPAs to address specific processes, which spirals costs.
 And they require in-house developers in the case that ready-made options need some modification.

-There are open-source RPA options available that can offer some level of free automation for any business.
+There are open-source options available that can offer some level of free RPA for financial services.
 Most cannot be adapted easily to an individual company’s needs (at least, not without using developers) and are instead intended for non-enterprise organizations.
 Many of these free options are pared-down versions of paid RPA solutions, intended to give businesses the chance at a “trial run.”

 Here’s a brief overview of the top three open-source options: